Next Meeting:Speaker/Topic: Herbalist Bailey Hoops will discuss Butterfly Gardening.

-If your spring garden is in, now is the time to start planning for summer by mulching and keeping an eye out for insects like squash vine borers and tomato hornworms.
-If you haven't yet planted, it's not too late for beans, melons, corn, squash, peppers and tomatoes (preferable tomatoes with short days-to-harvest).
-It's an especially good time for 2 of our heat loving veggies, okra and southern peas (like black-eye, cowpeas, purple hull, and cream peas.
+Help your plants out this summer by mulching and keeping an eye out for insects like squash vine borers and tomato hornworms.
+It's an especially good time for 2 of our heat loving veggies, okra and southern peas (like black-eye, cowpeas, purple hull, and cream peas) and also start thinking about planting pumpkins for a fall harvest.

-For areas you're not planting right away or where you want to build the soil, there are many options for warm season cover crops.
-Helpful GuidesDownload the 'Planting Guide' and 'Vegetable Varieties' for Travis County to get started planning your vegetable garden.
+For areas you're not planting right away or where you want to build the soil, there are many options for warm season cover crops like buckwheat, southern peas (and you can eat them!) and millet Helpful GuidesDownload the 'Planting Guide' and 'Vegetable Varieties' for Travis County to get started planning your vegetable garden.
 The chart plots best planting and cultivation times for seeds and transplants in Central Texas.

 Squash Vine Borer Guide